Intelligent-Testing-Lab/cawsr/paper.md

 # Tool Summary

-CAWSR is a fully synchronous testing-framework directly integrating Scenario Runner.
-It is built and deployed as a Docker container alongside Autoware and includes two main modes of operation. *Algorithm* mode supports the execution of custom verification strategies and algorithms implemented by the user. *Benchmark* mode includes functionality to execute and evaluate a set of scenario definitions empirically.
-A fully synchronous pipeline has been developed to ensure no new non-determinism is introduced, although some may exist directly within the simulator itself [@osikowicz2025empirically].
+CAWSR (**C**ARLA-**A**uto**w**are-**S**cenario **R**unner) is a fully synchronous testing framework that directly integrates the CARLA simulator, Scenario Runner (as the scenario executor), and Autoware (as the System Under Test) to facilitate autonomous driving testing research.
+The tool is distributed as a Docker container designed and currently supports two modes of operation:

+1. *Algorithm Mode:* Enables the execution of dynamically generated scenarios provided by a user-defined algorithm.
+2) *Benchmark Mode:* Allows the execution of a predefined set of scenario definitions provided by the user.

+The evaluation pipeline is engineered to be fully synchronous, minimizing unintentional non-determinism to facilitate reproducible results.
+However, it is noted that minor variations may still persist due to inherent non-determinism in upstream dependencies, such as the driving simulator or the driving agent itself.

 ![Internal component diagram of CAWSR.](./docs/resources/component_diagram.pdf)

-To facilitate development, we introduce a new domain model for the definition of route-based scenarios within CARLA, alongside a JSON implementation.
+To facilitate development, we introduce a new domain model for the definition of route-based scenarios within CARLA, alongside a `JSON` implementation.
 This model is based on the format introduced by Scenario Runner, facilitating support between both frameworks.

 ![Scenario definition domain model.](./docs/resources/scenario_domain.pdf)